Alien4042x/BetterLaunchpad/README.md

 - **CSS**: Set `overflow: hidden` on body to prevent scrollbars
 - **JavaScript**: Use `<canvas>` for animations and handle window resize events
 - **Performance**: Use `requestAnimationFrame()` for smooth 60 FPS animations

-### Best Practices

-- Keep particle counts reasonable (50-200) for optimal performance
-- Use gradient backgrounds that complement app icons
-- Test themes at different screen sizes and resolutions
-- Check built-in themes in `Resources/HTMLThemes/` for reference examples

 ### Loading Your Theme